Get Tech Tips

 Before the fighting starts about term definitions, let's just settle on using “adjustable drive pulley” and “sheave” interchangeably to describe the belt-driven power transmission device shown above.

 Second, for the newer tech, you shouldn't be altering these sheaves so that the belt rides lower or higher in them unless you know EXACTLY what you are doing.
 You can mess up the air balance, change sensible heat ratios, and impact fresh air intake by adjusting the sheaves.

-If you want to adjust belt tension, that is generally done by adjusting the motor mount, using the tension adjustments made for that purpose.
+If you want to adjust belt tension, you can generally do that by adjusting the motor mount, using the tension adjustments made for that purpose.
 Belt tensioning and belt replacement is a part of regular maintenance; adjusting sheave halves isn't.

 In some cases, you may find yourself in the position where you are replacing a sheave or where you need to adjust a sheave to increase or decrease blower RPM or airflow.

 When replacing a sheave

 Sheaves, like all pulleys, do tend to wear over time.
 When they wear, it is better to replace them rather than attempting to adjust them.

 Make sure to use the same diameter and count the number of turns “in” from the edge or edges on the old one and do the same on the new.